grumpyjames/birding-almanac/features/a-200-bird-year/part-08-bristol-weekend.md

 move.
 Given we'd given up, we're now all the more appreciative of the treat we've just had.

 February total: we're up to 109.
-A mid March finish may have been overly optimistic.
+A mid-March finish may have been overly optimistic.